 on the Internet at https://www.bls.gov/ooh/healthcare/physical-therapists.htm (visited January 09, 2020).

 All physical therapists must earn their Doctor of Physical Therapy (DPT) degree.
-States also require that you become licensed.
+After you obtain your doctoral degree, states also require that you become licensed.
 Each state has specific requirements; however, every state requires candidates to pass the National Physical Therapy Examination, administered through the Federation of State Boards of Physical Therapy.
-Because physical therapists work across a wide range of settings to help patients with a variety of issues, some qualities that employers look for in physical therapists are compassion, interpersonal skills, and the ability to manage time wisely.
+Because licensed physical therapists work across a wide range of settings to help patients with a variety of issues, some qualities that employers look for in physical therapists are compassion, interpersonal skills, and the ability to manage time wisely.

 Steps to Becoming a Physical Therapist